Water: From Vulnerability to Strength

 This has enabled PUB to put in place a robust and sustainable water supply strategy known as the Four National Taps – water from local catchment, imported water, NEWater and desalinated water.

 The introduction of NEWater in 2003 was a major milestone.
 This ultra-clean, high-grade reclaimed water is a Singapore success story and the pillar of our water sustainability.
 NEWater is produced by further purifying treated used water using advanced membrane technologies – namely, microfiltration, reverse osmosis and ultraviolet disinfection – making it ultra-clean and safe to drink.
-Today, NEWater can meet up to 40% of our water demand.
+Today, Singapore has 5 NEWater plants producing this high-grade reclaimed water for use in industry.

 Desalinated water has been a part of our water supply since 2005 when Singapore’s first desalination plant was opened.
-Today, Singapore’s two desalination plants can meet up to 25% of our water demand.
-We will also build three more desalination plants at Tuas, Marina East and Jurong Island by 2020 to further strengthen Singapore’s water supply resilience.
+Today, Singapore has four desalination plants.
+The fourth and newest desalination plant, the Keppel Marina East Desalination Plant, which commenced operations in June 2020, is Singapore’s first large-scale dual-mode desalination plant capable of treating both seawater and freshwater.
+The fifth desalination plant in Jurong Island will be completed this year to further strengthen Singapore’s water supply resilience.

 Our approach to water management can be distilled into three key strategies: collect every drop of water; reuse water endlessly; and desalinate more seawater.

-PUB also works with the community to improve their water consumption habits.
+PUB also works with the community and reaches out to a wide group of stakeholders to improve their water consumption habits.
 We adopt a multi-pronged approach to this: pricing water to reflect its scarcity value; mandating water efficiency standards; and encouraging water conservation practices.

 Singapore – The Global Hydrohub

-Singapore has also successfully hosted the Singapore International Water Week (SIWW) since 2008.
-The global platform to share and co-create innovative water solutions, stakeholders from the world’s water industry gather at SIWW to share business opportunities and showcase the latest water technologies.
-SIWW is part of the strategic programme of the Singapore Government to grow the water industry and develop water technologies.
+Since 2008, Singapore has successfully hosted the Singapore International Water Week (SIWW).
+As the global platform for innovative water solutions, SIWW gathers stakeholders from the world’s water industry to share business opportunities, showcase the latest water technologies and co-create solutions.

 Explore collaborations and innovative water solutions within a vibrant ecosystem of companies, research institutions and water leaders.
 Experience Singapore’s “living laboratory” and learn how sustainable water management is essential to liveable cities.
 Shape the future of water and cities at SIWW, the world’s only integrated event on water and urban sustainability.